-Generally, they are not a reason for concern and the majority of women might not even be aware that they have one currently or have had one in the past.
+Generally, they are not a reason for concern, and most women might not even be aware that they have or had any.

-Special attention should be paid to the situations in which the masses inflict pain, cause bleeding or they are constantly growing and not going away on their own.
+Special attention should be paid to situations in which the masses inflict pain, cause bleeding, or are constantly growing and not going away on their own.

 The Symptoms of an Ovarian Cyst

 There are a few symptoms that might suggest the need for a more thorough investigation from your gynecologist, such as:

 Empirical medical data shows that most of the ovarian cysts diagnosed are benign, with the risk of cancerous tumors usually appearing in the cases of post-menopausal patients.